Adaptive Conformal Prediction for Quantum Machine Learning: Adaptive Quantum Conformal Prediction

-Here, $\gamma>0$ is a step size hyperparameter and the error function, err$_t$, is given by
+Here, $\gamma>0$ is a step size hyperparameter and the error function, err$_i$, is given by

-The adjusted value of $\alpha_{i}$ is then used to construct the prediction set $C(X_{n+i})$ for the next observation.
-This set contains all outcomes $y$ whose score does not exceed the $(1-\alpha_{i})$ quantile of the scores from all previous observations.
+Each value $\alpha_{i}$ is used to construct the prediction set $C_i(X_{n+i})$ for $Y_{n+i}$.
+This set contains all outcomes $y$ whose score does not exceed the $(1-\alpha_{i})$-quantile of the scores from all previous observations.
+Formally, the prediction set is defined

 See Algorithm~\ref{alg:AQCP_batch_predict} for the full statement of this process.
 The choice of step size is important: if it is too high, the coverage becomes too volatile; if it is too low, the system will not adapt fast enough to the changes in the distribution.
-In particular choosing $\gamma=0$ recovers standard split CP with an updating calibration set.
-Many subsequent papers have extended this algorithm; for instance, \cite{ChoosingGammaWell} and \cite{ StonlgyAdaptiveCP} choose to vary $\gamma$ in an online fashion.
+Choosing $\gamma=0$ recovers QCP with an updating calibration set.

 Notice that the adaptive parameter $\alpha_i$ is proven to remain within a bounded interval $[-\gamma,1+\gamma]$ with probability one, ensuring the stability of the method.
 This stability property is then used to establish a bound on the average miscoverage error over $N$ test points,